Cogges/cogges.github.io/small-groups.md

 Our vision is to encourage and support Mums of young and school aged children in their walk with Jesus through bible study, fellowship and prayer.

 Leaders: Kirsty Morgan and Rachel Webster.
-Weekly (term-time only) 9.30am–11.30am.
+Weekly (term-time only) 9.30am-11.30am.
 Venue varies.

 ## Wednesday evening -- central meetings

 1st Wednesday each month at 8:00pm:	The Gathering
->	The Gathering is a monthly meeting at St Mary’s Church, Cogges to pray for the nation, the town and the parish
+The Gathering is a monthly meeting at St Mary's Church, Cogges to pray for the nation, the town and the parish

-2nd Wednesday each month at 7:30pm:	The Filling Station
->	The Filling Station is a monthly ecumenical celebration service for worship, teaching and prayer ministry at ‘Open Doors’, Range Road, OX29 0YB
+2nd Wednesday each month at 7:30pm:	The Filling Station The Filling Station is a monthly ecumenical celebration service for worship, teaching and prayer ministry at 'Open Doors', Range Road, OX29 0YB

 ## Wednesday evening